glebbash/fuzzy-rental-rating/README.md

 ]
 ```

+## Solution

 The best place is the one with the highest popularity, least time for renovation
 and the lowest rent.

 The goal is to calculate a rating (from 0 to 5 stars) for each place that can be
 used to rank them.

-This can be achived using the fuzzy logic.
+This can be achived using the fuzzy logic algorithm.

+## Architecture

 The system consists of:

-- **fuzzyfier**
+- **Fuzzyfier**

   The fuzzyfier converts the crisp data into fuzzy data.

-- **fuzzy rules**
+- **Knowledge base**

-  The fuzzy rules are used to define the fuzzy logic.
+  Contains:
+  - fuzzy logic rule to calculate rating.
+  - membership functions for popularity, renovation, rent

-- **inference engine**
+- **Inference engine**

-  The inference engine uses the fuzzy rules to calculate the rating for each
+  The inference engine uses the rules from knowledge base to infer fuzzy value
-  place.
+  of store rating based on fuzzy values of popularity, renovation, rent.

-- **defuzzifier**
+- **Defuzzifier**

-  The defuzzifier converts the fuzzy rating into a crisp rating.
+  The defuzzifier converts the fuzzy data into a crisp data.

 ## Usage